HazemAbdesamed/bike-points/README.md

 ## Batch Layer
 The Batch Layer is responsible for processing and storing historical data in an Apache Cassandra table.
 The schema for that table is found in this [file](/cassandra/scripts/init.cql).

-The Primary Key which ensures the uniqueness of the record is as follows :
+The Primary Key should be carefully selected in Cassandra, it ensures the uniqueness of the record.
+It also determines the distribution of the data across nodes in the cluster and the order in which data is stored within each partition.
+The primar key is composed of the partition key, which is responsible for the distribution of data across nodes, and the clustering columns, which defines the order of data within each partition :
 ```
  PRIMARY KEY (
         (dayofweeknumber), monthnumber, dayofmonth, extractiondatetime, bikepointid